 PROVIDING BEAUTY AND CAFFEINE HIGHS FOR THOUSANDS OF YEARS

-The story of Camellias started around 2737 BC in China when the leaves of one type (Camellia sinensis) reportedly fell from a tree into boiling water and the Emperor flipped for the resulting brew.
+The story of Camellias started around 2737 BC in China.
+This is when the leaves of one type (Camellia sinensis) reportedly fell from a tree into boiling water.
+Then, the Emperor flipped for the resulting brew.

 EASY DOES IT